-It takes time to learn the language of the land.
-To listen to what a place has to say about what it is and what it will give.
-Here on Howell Mountain, there is a wild purity and raw tension that awakens each one of our senses.
+There is a wild purity and raw tension on Howell Mountain that awakens each one of our senses.
 At Ink Grade, our intent is to preserve this tension.
-To capture the untamed nature of the site and the structure of the terrain.
-Producing wines both pure and complex, elegant and robust, bold and profound.
-To do so requires patience and presence.
-Listening and attention.
-There is an art to listening.
-This is our art.
-This is Ink Grade.
+To capture the untamed nature of the site and the structure of the terrain, producing wines both pure and complex, elegant and robust, bold and profound.

 Howell Mountain Cabernet Sauvignon

 "The Solitary Oak," 1844, by Asher Brown Durand.
-Oil on Canvas,
+Oil on Canvas.

 Napa Valley Andosol